takayamakah/pythonpractice/README.md

 ## Learning

-This repository contains the algorithms in python that I learn in the courses.
+This repository contains the algorithms in python that I learn in the courses. <br>
 Basic level.

 ###     1 Read_and_write_xls.py